 This means providing customers with the option to talk to a real live human, when needed, and to do so easily.
+By the way, this is exactly what Professional Communications Network call center does in its everyday work.
 It means reaching out to customers proactively to see how we can assist and support them, not just in the future, but today.
 This means making part of our company culture and everyday thinking about how we support our customers as if they were sitting in the same room with us.

 In today’s tech-driven world, where it’s hard to sustain a competitive edge on technology or price, human-to-human customer service may be the only real differentiator.